-Figure 5: Raw stability across growth rates in an empirical data set (Hillebrand & Kunze 2020).
+Figure 5: Realized stability across growth rates in an empirical data set (Hillebrand & Kunze 2020).
 Growth rates of seven organism groups are shown against stability measures, (a) recovery, (b) resilience, (c) resistance, and (d) temporal stability (on logarithmic scale).
-These measures correspond to “raw” estimates that do not account for growth rate.
+These measures of realized stability do not account for growth rate.
 Variability of stability measures is visualized as a boxplot, where the edges of the black boxes indicate the 25th and 75th percentiles.
 The colored lines indicate the median (yellow) and mean (orange) stability per organism group.
 We report here the stability measures we calculated as specified in the methods.
 These metrics correspond to our conceptual illustration, but differ from the stability measures reported in the original study.

-Corrected stability in the empirical data
+Intrinsic stability in the empirical data

-Next, we corrected the stability measures for growth rate rate using our proposed methods (see Solution section).
-The term “correct” in this context does not imply that these measures carry more ecological meaning than the raw stability measures, but that the influence of growth rate is reduced.
-To correct temporal stability for growth rate, we divided each estimate by the respective growth rate of the sampled organism.
-For resilience and recovery, we re-scaled the time axis by subtracting the time point of disturbance and then multiplying by growth rate.
+Next, we derive estimates of intrinsic stability, by accounting for growth rate using our proposed methods (see Solution section).
+We do not wish to imply that these intrinsic stability measures carry more ecological meaning than the realized stability measures, but simply that the influence of growth rate is reduced.
+To derive intrinsic temporal stability, we divided each estimate by the respective growth rate of the sampled organism.
+For intrinsic resilience and recovery, we re-scaled the time axis by subtracting the time point of disturbance and then multiplying by growth rate.
 For resistance, we derived an adjusted sampling interval, based on the minimum sampling interval of the fastest-growing organism (in this case microbes) times the ratio of growth rate of microbes to the growth rate of each organism.
-We then derived corrected resistance as the treatment/control ratio at the adjusted sampling interval via linear interpolation.
+We then derived intrinsic resistance as the treatment/control ratio at the adjusted sampling interval via linear interpolation.

-We found that, accounting for growth rate, the stability trends in the empirical data changed (Figure 6).
-Specifically, corrected recovery increased with growth rate (whereas raw recovery was rather constant).
-Corrected temporal stability does not show a clear trend (whereas raw temporal stability largely increased).
-For corrected resilience, the direction of the trend was even reversed: raw resilience increased, whereas corrected stability decreased.
-Resistance was the only stability aspect that showed a similar trend irrespective of whether it was corrected for growth rate or not (largely increasing in both cases).
+We found that trends in intrinsic stability in the empirical data differed from trends in realized stability (Figure 6).
+Specifically, intrinsic recovery increased with growth rate (whereas realized recovery was rather constant).
+Intrinsic temporal stability does not show a clear trend (whereas realized temporal stability largely increased).
+For intrinsic resilience, the direction of the trend was even reversed: realized resilience increased, whereas intrinsic stability decreased.
+Resistance was the only stability aspect that showed a similar trend irrespective of whether growth rate was accounted for or not (largely increasing in both cases).